Wildfire Damage and Impact on the Economy and You

 Rising temperatures increase evaporation.
 The atmosphere draws more moisture from soils, making the land drier.
 For example, Redding, California, experienced 14 days of triple-digit temperatures before the Carr fire struck.
 But even if the soil is moist, heat waves can dry out vegetation enough to create flammable tinder.
 Wildfires are driven more by the temperature and moisture content in the air than by the moisture content in the soil.
 Scientists thought that wildfires were strictly a function of drought.

-Shorter winters means there is less snow.
+Shorter winters mean there is less snow.
 That releases a smaller amount of melting snow in the spring.
 That also dries the soil and vegetation.

 A shorter winter also means that many pests, such as the pine bark beetle, don’t die off in the winter.
 As a result, they are killing and weakening millions of trees.
 The U.S. Forest Service estimates that 100,000 beetle-infested trees fall daily.
 This level of damage has never before been seen in U.S. recorded history.
 It provides dry fuel for forest fires.

 Drought is a reduction in precipitation over an extended period.
 It’s most people's biggest climate change worry, according to a Pew Research Study.
-In 2012, more than 80 percent of the United States experienced abnormally dry conditions.
+In 2012, more than 80% of the United States experienced abnormally dry conditions.

 In the 1880s, foresters in the Southwest and California encouraged more young trees similar to forests in the East or in Europe.
 They allowed ranchers' livestock to overgraze the grass to eliminate the source of ground fires and allow more seedlings to survive.

 The National Climate Assessment predicted that the number of wildfires “is projected to further increase as the climate warms.”
 They warned this could create“profound changes to certain ecosystems.”
 For example, Alaskan tundra and forest wildfires would increase under warmer and drier conditions.
 The result would be "a fire regime unprecedented in the last 10,000 years."
-The scientists predict that the total area burned would increase between 25 and 53 percent by 2100.
+The scientists predict that the total area burned would increase between 25% and 53% by 2100.

 The study predicted that wildfires in the Greater Yellowstone will greatly increase by 2050.
 Years without large fires will become extremely rare.
 In the West, fires greater than 50,000 acres will increase.
 An additional 1.9 million acres of land could burn each year by 2100.
 Even the Southeast will start to see an increase in large wildfires.